Terms and conditions for becoming a member of the National Education Union.

 Welcome to teaching!
 You’ve chosen a career that gives you a unique opportunity to inspire the next generation.
 As a student or trainee teacher, you probably have a lot of questions.
 Whether you’re starting your training in a school or at university, the National Education Union is here to support you throughout your teacher training and your career.

-Join the NEU for FREE today and, as a member of the UK’s largest education union, you will benefit from:
+As a member of the UK’s largest education union, you will benefit from:

 - Expert advice and guidance

 - The support of our nationwide network of workplace reps